Sravya07-Chodisetti/License-Plate-Recognition/README.md

 step 1: You need to keep the three folders and main ipynb file on the same directory.

-Step 2: open the 'ADM-PROJECT-FINAL.ipynb' file using the Jupyter notebook.
+Step 2: open the 'License Plate.ipynb' file using the Jupyter notebook.

 step 3: You will be able to see multiple cells. run each cell one by one.